I have faith, but I don't feel it

 As my co-host pointed out, fear is a natural response from our nervous systems when we are placed in stressful situations.
 How can it be faithless to fear?

 I think the answer comes in defining the terms.
 Read the Bible Dictionary definition of faith.
-It's almost 400 words long.
-But notice words are missing from the definition: feel, feeling, or emotion.
-Instead, "faith is a principle of action and power."
-It's not too much of a stretch to say that, as far as the scriptures are concerned, faith is practically a verb.
-It's less something you have or something you feel so much as something you do.
+It’s almost 400 words long.
+But notice which words are missing from the definition: feel, feeling, or emotion.
+Instead, “faith is a principle of action and power.”
+It’s not too much of a stretch to say that, as far as the scriptures are concerned, faith is practically a verb.
+It’s less something you have or something you feel than something you do.

 Elder Andersen pointed this principle out in three separate talks (one, two, three): “Faith is not only a feeling; it is a decision.
 [We] need to choose faith.”